 Airborne Contaminants Rise

-- Volatile compounds can irritate eyes, throat, and lungs, especially during frying
+- Those invisible chemical compounds can really tick off your eyes, throat, and lungs, especially when you’re frying something up.

 Odor and Smoke Buildup